 The TGR Final Registration status may also be granted for one quarter only to a graduate student who is returning after reinstatement, working on incompletes in his or her final quarter, or registering for one final term after all requirements are completed when Graduation Quarter is not applicable.
 TGR requirements above apply.
 Doctoral students under the term-based residency policy need nine quarters of residency to qualify for TGR Final Registration Status.

 Each quarter, TGR students must enroll in the 801 (for master's and Engineer students) or 802 (for doctoral students) course in their department for zero units, in the appropriate section for their adviser.
 TGR students register at a special tuition rate.
+Students in TGR status enrolled in a course numbered 801 or 802 are certified as enrolled full time.
 TGR students may enroll in up to 3 units of course work per quarter at this tuition rate.
 Within certain restrictions, TGR students may enroll in additional courses at the applicable unit rate.
 The additional courses cannot be applied toward degree requirements since all degree requirements must be complete in order to earn TGR status.
 See the "Minimum Progress Requirements for Graduate Students" of this bulletin for information about satisfactory progress requirements for TGR students.

 Graduation Quarter Status